andreas-avoukatos/my-digital-garden/src/site/notes/Digital garden/Home.md

 {"dg-publish":true,"permalink":"/digital-garden/home/","tags":["gardenEntry"]}
 ---

+Greetings! 😊

-Greetings! 😊 My name is Andreas Avoukatos, and I'm a master's student at the [[alma.di.uoa.gr\|alma.di.uoa.gr]] programme
+My name is Andreas Avoukatos, and I'm a graduate student at the [Algorithms, Logic and discrete MA](alma.di.uoa.gr) programme in Athens, Greece.
+This pace is currently under construction.